-Labiaplasty (or what is more commonly referred to as vaginal reshaping), is a surgical procedure to correct and define the appearance of the inner labia (otherwise known as the Labia Minora) – the flap-like skin that sits either side of the vaginal opening.
+Labiaplasty, often called vaginal reshaping, is a surgical procedure designed to correct and define the appearance of the inner or outer labia, the Labia Minora or Labia Major, the flap of skin that sits either side of the vagina.

-Some women experience specific problems, such as lack of sensation and satisfaction during intercourse.
-Labiaplasty improves the way your vagina looks, feels and functions; and can have dramatic results in terms of restoring your confidence and self-esteem.
+Labiaplasty improves the way your vagina looks and feels, and can also have dramatic results in terms of restoring your confidence and self-esteem.

-Whatever your reason for enquiring about vagina reshaping treatment, Labiaplasty is a viable, safe and increasingly common procedure available to you which will help correct and tighten your labia.
+Whatever your reason for enquiring about vaginal reshaping treatment, Labiaplasty is a viable, safe and increasingly common procedure.

-Labia are necessary to protect delicate internal areas of the vagina, as such they will not be removed completely.
-Rather the purpose of the surgery is to reduce the labia minora by removing unwanted tissue to create a neater appearance.*
+Labia protect the delicate internal areas of the vagina, and we never, ever completely remove them.
+The purpose of the surgery is to reduce the labia minora by removing unwanted tissue to create a neater appearance.

 Labiaplasty is usually performed as a day-case, under either local or general anaesthetic.
 It depends on what your surgeon advises.
 The surgery itself takes no longer than an hour.

 This is surgery to a very sensitive area.
 Post-surgery you will experience minor discomfort, and minor swelling and bruising are not uncommon.
 You can treat this with medication, and you might also see some minor bleeding or spotting during the recovery period.

 You can expect to make a full recovery within two to four weeks, and you must abstain from sexual intercourse for six weeks after the procedure.
 You need to avoid exercise for four weeks.

 It’s important to wear loose underwear and avoid tight-fitting clothing during the recovery period, because it can cause soreness.
 We recommend taking a week off work immediately after the procedure.